Klopica/udemy_mongoDb/README.md

 When we run this code, it will always add a new user with name Joe.
 This, of course is not a good thing and in next section we will try to figure out how to deal with this kind of issues.

 ### Dropping Collections
+To make sure that every single test runs in isolation, after each test we will empty our database.

+For this purpose we will add a hook in our 'test_helper.js' file.
+A hook is a function that will be executed before any test gets executed in our test suite.

 ### Mocha's Done Callback